AustEcon/bitsv/docs/source/community/development.rst

 -------------

-Docs are hosted by `GitHub Pages`_ and are automatically built and published by Travis after every successful commit to Bit's ``master`` branch.
+Docs are hosted by `GitHub Pages`_ and are automatically built and published by Travis after every successful commit to Bitcash's ``master`` branch.

 Version Scheme
 --------------

-Bit tries to adhere to `semantic versioning`_ as much as possible.
+Bitcash tries to adhere to `semantic versioning`_ as much as possible.

 .. _Travis CI: https://travis-ci.org
 .. _Codecov: https://codecov.io